nemild/hack-the-media/README.md

 *Other Issues*

-- **Selective facts (unintentional)**: Algorithms favor factual coverage that only shows part of the picture, as this maximizes engagement; key issue with relying on likeminded friends to dictate content
+- **Selective facts (unintentional)**: Algorithms favor factual coverage that only shows part of the picture, as this maximizes engagement; key issue with relying on likeminded friends and algorithms that focuses primarily on engagement to dictate content
 - **Extreme “other”**: Lack of empathy for other side, as more relevant to see the most extreme actions of the other side and ignore the poor actions of the most extreme people on your side (example: [CIA deaths versus limited coverage in US of CIA actions elsewhere](https://www.nytimes.com/2017/05/20/world/asia/china-cia-spies-espionage.html), [one cryptocurrency subreddit’s view on another](https://twitter.com/FEhrsam/status/892429946550837248))
 - **Clickbait**: Decision of clickworthiness made on title alone, leading to incentives for clickworthy titles and easily explained content